kartikmehta18/Stellar-codemarketplace/README.md

 1. **Connect Wallet**: Users link their MetaMask wallets to authenticate and enable secure transactions on the platform.
 2. **Browse or List**: Developers can explore available code listings or upload their own creations, complete with details, previews, and pricing information.
-3. **Secure Transaction**: Purchases are made using ETH, with payments processed directly through the user's connected wallet, ensuring a streamlined and secure transaction process.
+3. **Secure Transaction**: Purchases are made using xlm, with payments processed directly through the user's connected wallet, ensuring a streamlined and secure transaction process.

 ---